 Housing Policy and Regulations

 In post-war years, the Angolan government has adopted an extensive legal and institutional framework to regulate the land, housing and financial sector.
-This includes the adoption of a new land law (Law 9/04 of 2004), which establishes the different types of land rights that can be granted by the state and stipulates that informally occupied land needs to be regularised within three years after the approval of the law (a deadline that has since then been extended and expired in 2010).
+This includes the adoption of a new land law (Law 9/04 of 2004), which establishes the different types of land rights that can be granted by the state and stipulates that informally occupied land needs to be regularised within three years after the approval of the law (a deadline that has since been extended after expiring in 2010).
 A territorial planning law (Law 3/04 of 2004) calls for the creation of national, provincial and municipal development plans to allow for more orderly planning.
 An official housing policy (Resolution 60/06 of 2006) guarantees the universal right to housing.
 A framework law for housing (Law 3/07 of 2007) defines the different instruments that are to be used to guarantee this right, such as the creation of a system of credit for housing.
 This law represents the statutory basis for the Housing Development Fund (FFH).

 Housing Sector Opportunities